 By reducing the known risk factors and strengthening the known protective factors the problems associated with adolescent substance use can be reduced or stopped before they arise.
 The Planet Youth model offers the opportunity to improve the long-term health and life outcomes for young people and goes far beyond simply reducing their substance use rates.

 The model is underpinned by data derived from the administration of the Planet Youth questionnaire.
 This comprehensive lifestyle questionnaire is administered to 15-16 year-old students in their school setting and examines a great many aspects of their lives.
 Questions include substance use, health, mental health, physical activity, family and school experience, internet use and bullying.

 The data returned from the survey is used to inform the development of suitable interventions in the community that will help address the known risk and protective for young people and thus improve outcomes.

-The Limestone Coast survey was conducted in late 2019 across four secondary schools with key findings outlined below.
-There will be further Planet Youth surveys in 2021.
+The Limestone Coast survey was conducted in late 2019 and 2021 across four secondary schools with key findings available below.